Arena rock: 1980s–1990s

 The Rock and Roll Hall of Fame states that the following decade, particularly the late 1980s, is "considered a golden era of hard rock in terms of commercial airplay".

 The music of the 1970s often reflected changing philosophical interests compared to previous decades, with personal growth, private revelation, and self-improvement gaining more emphasis compared to past interests in collectivist social activism.
 The period coming to be known dismissively as the "Me Decade", rock releases frequently celebrated a hedonistic, self-indulgent abandonment.
 Multiple artists also pursued an arena rock sound based on individual inspiration and achievement, particularly in anthemic songs about independence.
 In terms of the changing trends into the 1980s and onward, the style essentially replaced disco in terms of mass pop culture appeal.

-During that period, arena rock evolved in a way that was still melodic and performance-driven yet far more aggressive and confrontational.
+During the 1980s, arena rock evolved in a way that was performance-driven yet far more aggressive and confrontational.
 Mainstream rock became dominated by these hair metal (also known as "glam metal" and "pop metal") bands, with a large emphasis still being put on both on music and visuals.
 Flashy clothing with elements such as heavy makeup and dramatic hairstyles became common.
 Prominent examples of this genre include Def Leppard, Mötley Crüe and Poison.
-Their popularity crashed after the success of alternative rock bands who began to break through into popular consciousness with an even more abrasive sound, particularly artists influenced by the success of Nirvana in the early 1990s.
+Their popularity crashed after the success of alternative rock and grunge bands who began to break through into popular consciousness with an even more abrasive sound, particularly artists influenced by the success of Nirvana in the early 1990s.

 The website AllMusic has opined that "[o]ld-fashioned hard rock became a scarce commodity in the post-alternative rock era; after grunge, many guitar bands not only adopted a self-consciously serious attitude, but also resisted the urge to write fist-pumping, arena-ready choruses."
 Multiple artists have continued to play on to cult followings.
 Bands Bon Jovi and Van Halen in particular achieved significant commercial success into the 1990s.
+Later in the '90s and 2000s, post-grunge acts such as Creed and Nickelback released their own successful arena rock anthems.